1Hive/time-lock-app/docs/technical-docs.md

 uint256 public griefingFactor;
 // the griefingFactor is multiplied by `WHOLE_GRIEFING` to create a fractional griefingFactor
-// example: the app's standard `lockDuration` multiplied by the user's active locks multiplied by the `griefingFactor` on this lock, all divided by WHOLE_GRIEFING to either create a multiplier or fractional percentage of the standard `lockDuration` uint256 private constant WHOLE_GRIEFING = 100;
+// example: the app's standard `lockDuration` multiplied by the user's active locks multiplied by the `griefingFactor` on this lock, all divided by WHOLE_GRIEFING to either create a multiplier or fractional percentage of the standard `lockDuration`
+// - note: since this is a constant it can be set here rather than in the `initialize()` function uint256 private constant WHOLE_GRIEFING = 100;
 ```